mak4444/max-riscv-forth-/README.md

   in \riscv files with  _AL prefix - listing

-  For trace the compilation process, use the F7_ED command To observe the optimization process, insert:
+  For trace the compilation process, use the F7_ED command.

+  To observe the optimization process, insert:

   [ ' DoTDTST TO TDTST ]